 Quitting can lead to a better quality of life for people with mental illness including a reduction in depression, anxiety and stress and in some cases, a need for less medication and less side effects.

-If you are a smoker and have a mental illness and want help with quitting smoking:
+If you are a smoker and have a mental illness and want help with quitting smoking, discuss quitting with your doctor or health professional to work out a quit plan together.

 There are many resources you can take advantage of in your efforts to quit smoking.
 NSW Health has developed a range of fact sheets and brochures for your benefit.